-The project scope includes manual and high capacity vacuum removal of debris and litter from drainage basins and pipes, and high-pressure water jetting of clogged pipes.
-Due to track access constraints between stations, innovative solutions needed to be developed by the Grace/WRS team to more effectively perform the work.
+The scope includes manual and high capacity vacuum removal of debris and litter from drainage basins and pipes, and high-pressure water jetting of clogged pipes.
+Due to track access constraints between stations, innovative solutions were developed by the Grace/WRS team to more effectively perform the work.
 Under extremely tight restrictions on length and height, our team built a customized rail vacuum system with a 20 cubic yard, multi-entry interceptor that could be mounted on work trains.
 Because of the efficiency of the custom equipment and the Grace/WRS project management team, the NYCT to authorized construction of a second rail-mounted setup to increase the productivity.

 The project is scheduled to be complete by the end of 2018.